 Frequently asked questions

 Receptor-binding affinity per mg differs between the two GHRH-receptor agonists, and the published compounding-pharmacy dosing reflects that asymmetry, Tesamorelin is typically dosed at higher mass-equivalent levels than CJC-1295 to reach comparable receptor engagement.
 The 10 + 5 mg co-lyophilised ratio matches the mass-equivalent split most commonly used in Tesamorelin-based dual-pathway protocols.
-Non-standard ratios can be scoped under a project-specific change-control if a clinical or research protocol calls for a different split; the catalogue 10+5 is the conservative default aligned with the bulk of the published combination dosing in this family.
+Non-standard ratios can be scoped under a project-specific change-control if a clinical or research protocol calls for a different split; the catalogue 10+5 is the conservative default aligned with the majority of the published combination dosing in this family.

 Compounding eligibility has to be evaluated against the destination market's posture for each component individually, and then for the combination.
-Tesamorelin (Egrifta) is the only FDA-approved GHRH-analogue, giving the bulk active a regulatory pedigree the other components lack.
+Tesamorelin (Egrifta) is the only FDA-approved GHRH-analogue, giving the active a regulatory pedigree the other components lack.
 Ipamorelin, at the time of writing, is not on the 503A bulks list.
 The receiving pharmacy is responsible for confirming the dispense path against current state-board requirements and any active shortage-list or interim-policy posture at the moment of dispense.
 For the broader 503A vs 503B framing, see the [compounding pathway guide](/insights/503a-vs-503b-compounding-pharmacy-peptides).